10 Jan Eastern Washington University Nursing Program Reviews

 - Degree Programs: RN-to-BSN, BS/BSN, Nurse Practitioner

 The consortium partnership of three universities allows students to complete the nursing prerequisite courses and undergraduate degree requirements before admission to WSU College of Nursing.
-Students who are studying in one of these participating universities, including Eastern Washington University, will gain priority admission to the baccalaureate degree program.
+Students studying in one of these participating universities, including Eastern Washington University, will gain priority admission to the Baccalaureate degree program.
 Typically, freshmen students enrolled at EWU are required to complete a minimum of two years of coursework before applying to the BSN program.
 They will then take another two years of coursework at Washington State University College of Nursing to complete their Baccalaureate of Science in Nursing (BSN) degree.

 Admission to the BSN program at WSU College of Nursing